Skip to Content

 Cincinnati Chili is topped with a pile of shredded cheddar cheese, a smattering of onion, a few kidney beans, and a side of oyster crackers.

 Oh, and the most unique part?
-It can be served 5 different ways which means every one in your family will be pleased!
+Serving it 5 different ways means every one in your family will be pleased!

 Slow Cooker Cincinnati Chili 5 Ways

 There are no beans in the actual chili but you can serve it with a variety of different extras.
-At a chili parlor, these are called “ways.”
+At a chili parlor, diners call them “ways.”
 Here are the different ways to enjoy your Cincinnati Chili.

 1 Way: Just eat the chili right out of the bowl with nothing else.
 I include this even though no one orders their chili “1 way.”